suuelee/druber-responsive/README.md

 ```
 Although this is a very simple example of making a website responsive, these are the principles that one could use for any given website.

-## Who does this impact?

-Responsive design will likely be a team effort as it impacts both front and back end developers, as well as designers.

-   - As shown in the nav bar example, the design of the nav bar completely changed.
-The designer would likely be required to create a new design
-   - Developers will have to modify CSS styling, some HTML, and potentially Javascript

 ## Challenges to consider

     There are many challenges to consider: